wkgcass/Latte-lang/ltls.md

 	package lt::spec

-the sub packages are separated with `::` instead of `.`
+>the sub packages are separated by `::` instead of `.`

-In this _Specification_ , packages / types are separated with `::` , so it might writes `java::util::LinkedList`, you should known that it's the same as `java.util.LinkedList` in java.
+In this _Specification_ , packages / types are separated by `::` , so it might writes `java::util::LinkedList`, you should known that it's the same as `java.util.LinkedList` in java.

 import can appear in any position where indentation is 0

-import supports importing
+import supports importing:

 * all types from a package
 * one specified type